IlliaOl/Face-Detection/README.md

 # Face-Detection
-Tensorflow implementatiopn of LeNet-5 archtecture trained for a face detection task.
+Tensorflow implementation of LeNet-5 archtecture trained for a face detection task.

 Trained network is then used to detect in real time whether there is a human in front of a camera.